flippelt/WnG-Apocrypha-FoundryVTT/README.md

 # Wrath & Glory - An Abundance of Apocrypha for Foundry VTT
-This is a passion project done in my free time where I'll adapt the content of the incridible An Abudance of Apocrypha and it's expasion made by the incridible Nathan Dowdell.
+This is a passion project done in my free time where I'll adapt the content of the incridible An Abudance of Apocrypha and it's expasions made by the incridible Nathan Dowdell.

 ## Contributing